Adam456a/TArchive/README.md

 * On phone and smaller screens it can be annoying
 * Will allways be ad free
 * My aim is to make it as safe and easy as possible for people to use
+* In future i might also extend it to use full guides for games and more